Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-III.md

     <li class="day">
      <div class="events">
-       <p >provides a detailed understanding of folded structures of the SAM-III riboswitch in the presence and absence of the ligand, respectively.</p>
+       <p >Provides a detailed understanding of folded structures of the SAM-III riboswitch in the presence and absence of the ligand, respectively</p>
        <div class="date"><a href="https://pubmed.ncbi.nlm.nih.gov/27249101/" target="_blank">2016</a><sup>7</sup></div>
      </div>
     </li>